MicrosoftDocs/appcenter-docs/docs/analytics/export.md

 PATCH /v0.1/apps/{owner_name}/{app_name}/export_configurations/{export_configuration_id}
 ```

-The changes will take time to propogate, and entities from that point will then be written to the new path.
+The changes will take time to propagate, and entities from that point will then be written to the new path.

 ## Azure Blob Storage